gregor-torrence/percussion/README.md

 The long term goal is to implement this as a serverless REST endpoint that can be invoked from a static front end.
 At that point, this becomes a tool for generating percussion samples for importing into any sampler software or hardware.

 Currently, there is no UI or service endpoint.
-There is only one [Spock](http://spockframework.org/) spec that writes some example WAV files from hard-coded parameters.
+There is only [Spock](http://spockframework.org/) integration tests that writes some example WAV files from hard-coded parameters.

 #### Terminology